MasterclassesPodcasts

 So what are leading and lagging indicators?

-- What are they: metrics or measures that happen after a customer experience.
+• What are they: metrics or measures that happen after a customer experience.
 These should indicate whether or not an experience was successful.
 These indicators would tell us whether or not the cake was delicious and possibly how that impacted our relationship with the person we fed it to.

-Measuring customer experience impact on the bottom line
+Measuring customer experience impact and CX ROI

 If you want your CX leading and lagging indicators to really resonate with business leaders, consider linking these to business impact.
 Believe it or not, your existing indicators can be used to calculate CX ROI.
 For more on this, including examples and guidance on how to measure the business impact of CX, be sure to check out my Ultimate Guide to the ROI of Customer Experience.